WeblateOrg/weblate/docs/admin/upgrade.rst

       pip install -U Weblate

-   Git checkout to fetch the new source code and upgrade your installation:
+   Git checkout can also fetch the new source code and upgrades your installation:

    .. code-block:: sh